Hugh Laurie: Comedy and acting

-On 8 February 2012, Fox announced that season eight of House would be the last.
-On 13 June 2012, the media announced that Laurie was in negotiations to play the villain in RoboCop, a remake of the original RoboCop film.
+House ended in 2012 after an eight-season run.
+That same year, the media announced that Laurie was in negotiations to play the villain in RoboCop, a remake of the original RoboCop film.
 These negotiations ultimately fell through and Laurie passed on the project.
 In 2012, Laurie starred in an independent feature called The Oranges that had a limited release.
-The New York Post felt that he was "less-than-ideally cast" in the role of a dad who has an affair with his neighbour's daughter, played by Leighton Meester.
 The Star-Ledger of Newark, New Jersey thought that he was "particularly good".
-After the end of House Laurie took a three-year hiatus from film and TV work.
+After the end of House, Laurie took a three-year hiatus from film and TV work.

 Laurie was in negotiations to be cast in the role of Blackbeard for the 2014 series Crossbones.
 However, the role went to John Malkovich.
 In 2015 he returned to TV work with a recurring role on Veep as Tom James, a role written specifically for him after showrunner Armando Iannucci heard he was a fan of the show.
 Laurie continued to recur on the show until the final season in 2019.
+For his work on Veep, he received his 10th Emmy nomination in 2017.

-The same year he played the villain David Nix in Brad Bird's 2015 film Tomorrowland.
+Laurie played the villain David Nix in Brad Bird's 2015 film Tomorrowland.

-Laurie played Richard Onslow Roper in the BBC 1 mini-series The Night Manager.
+Laurie played arms dealer Richard Onslow Roper in the BBC One miniseries The Night Manager.
 The series started filming in spring 2015 and aired first on the BBC.
 He was nominated for two Emmys for his work on the miniseries and won the Golden Globe Award for Best Supporting Actor – Series, Miniseries or Television Film.
+In addition to being an executive producer on the show alongside Tom Hiddleston, it was also Laurie's first role on British TV in thirteen years.

-Laurie starred as Dr. Eldon Chance, a San Francisco-based forensic neuropsychiatrist in the Hulu thriller series Chance which lasted for two seasons from 2016 to 2017.
-In 2018 Laurie had a small role in the critically panned film Holmes & Watson.
+Laurie starred as Dr Eldon Chance, a San Francisco-based forensic neuropsychiatrist in the Hulu thriller series Chance which lasted for two seasons from 2016 to 2017.
+In 2018, Laurie had a small role in the critically panned film Holmes & Watson.

-In 2019 Laurie appeared in Veep creator Armando Iannucci's film The Personal History of David Copperfield, an adaptation of the novel David Copperfield by Charles Dickens.
+In 2019, Laurie appeared in Veep creator Armando Iannucci's film The Personal History of David Copperfield, an adaptation of the novel David Copperfield by Charles Dickens.
 That same year it was announced he would also work with Iannucci on the upcoming space comedy Avenue 5 for HBO.
 Season 2 of Avenue 5 was released on 10 October 2022, with Laurie reprising his role as Captain Ryan.

-It was reported in February 2023 that Laurie would be the feature guest star for the third season of Tehran.
+Laurie starred as Eric Peterson in the third season of Tehran in 2024.

+Laurie is scheduled to headline a thriller drama called The Wanted Man for Apple TV+, portraying crime lord Felix Carmichael.
+Laurie was announced as the voice of Albus Dumbledore in Harry Potter: The Full-Cast Audio Editions from Audible and Pottermore Publishing, with the first audiobook set to be released on 4 November 2025.